 Recessed downlights are typically composed of three parts: housing, trim, and reflector bulb.
 The housing is the inset fixture that rests above the ceiling, the trim covers the opening in the ceiling, and the reflector is the type of light bulb you need.
 When purchasing parts for a new downlight, make sure your housing, trim, and reflector are compatible in size and that they operate using the same kind of lighting technology (incandescent, compact fluorescent, halogen, or LED).

-NOTE: if you want to use LED technology in your current housing fixture, you can purchase the trim and LED bulb separately, or you can purchase an LED retrofit module (which includes the trim, lens, gasket, and LED bulb) to screw into the housing.
+NOTE: if you want to use LED technology in your current housing fixture, you can purchase the trim and LED bulb separately, or you can purchase an LED retrofit module (a trim, lens, gasket, and LED bulb all in one fixture) to screw into the housing.

 When choosing a housing for your shower light, make sure: